-Increasingly local authorities are looking to developers to fund green infrastructure as part of their development-related contributions.
-Green infrastructure has to compete with a range of other public goods for developer funding, including roads, education and health provision, and it is not always easy to justify the provision of green infrastructure when compared to other more pressing needs.
+Increasingly local authorities are looking to developers to fund green infrastructure through development-related contributions.
+Green infrastructure must compete with a range of other public goods for developer funding, including roads, education and health provision.
+It is not always easy to justify the provision of green infrastructure when compared to other more pressing needs.

-The economic benefits of green infrastructure are not easy to measure and can also be measured in two ways.
-Economic impact measures the effect on Gross Domestic Product (GDP) and

-Convey green infrastructure benefits in economic terms and engage with economic partners, e.g. Local Enterprise Partnerships. economic value captures the total effect on the welfare of people, whether caused by changes to consumption of traded goods, or more intangible things such as the beauty of a landscape.
+The economic benefits of green infrastructure are not easy to measure.
+Economic impact measures the effect on Gross Domestic Product (GDP).
+Economic value captures the effect on the welfare of people, whether through changes to consumption of traded goods, or more intangible things such as the beauty of a landscape.
 This approach forms the basis of cost benefit analysis.

-In making a case for the creation or enhancement of green infrastructure it is therefore important to present the benefits in terms that can be readily understood by decision-makers and in a language that makes green infrastructure more easily comparable with other public goods or infrastructure.
+In making a case for green infrastructure it is therefore important to present the benefits in terms that can be readily understood by decision-makers and in a language that makes green infrastructure more easily comparable with other public goods or infrastructure.